danyhiol/ARGame/README.md

 5. `npx react-native run-android` or `npx react-native run-ios`

 NOTE: The variant arguments are not needed for debug or release.

-## How to Install Viro in an existing project?

-First, you have to install the latest version of viro, for now, we will install it from the repo instead of a npm package.

-`npm install --save git+https://github.com/virocommunity/viro`

 ### Linking (iOS)